fata-cmd/gbdc/README.md

 Input to all tools is a SAT instance as a DIMACS CNF file which can be given in a variety of compressed formats (supported by libarchive).
 The following tools are provided:

 * GBD Hash:
 > Calculates the identifier for the given instance which is used in [GBD Tools](https://pypi.org/project/gbd-tools/) for data organization.
-GBD Tools themselves use the provided python module `gdbc` if installed (with priority over its own fallback implementation in Python).
+GBD Tools themselves use the provided python module `gbdc` if installed (with priority over its own fallback implementation in Python).
 * Feature Extractors:
     * Base Features: The features cover degree distributions of well-known graph representations of a given instance and many more (see code for details).